ctechfilmuniversity/workshop_ws2425_matsha/docs/01_slides/matsha_ws2425_09_globalillu_slides.md

 --

 Global illumination
-* Ojects do not only reflect light to the viewer, but also to other objects
+* Objects do not only reflect light to the viewer, but also to other objects

 ---